PlaceOS/user-interfaces/README.md

 If you wish to develop with a live environment you can change the details in [`config/proxy.conf.js`](./config/proxy.conf.js) to point the the server with the live environment and update the SSL settings the match that environment.

+Note that OAuth redirects don't work when connecting you local instance to the live environment.
+To login in the local instance you will either need to copy a token from a live instance or use the basic auth form at `/login/?continue=/`.
+For the local login you will need to create a user or set a password for an auto-generated user.

 ## Compilation